horacio1986/rkd_docs/docs/en/steps.md

 ### Step 7:

-Run the command to start the **Rocketdoo** wizard; it will guide you step by step through everything needed to configure your development environment.
+Execute the command to start the **Rocketdoo** initialization wizard, which will guide you step by step through everything necessary to configure your development environment.
-Follow the steps and answer every single question.
+Follow the steps and answer each and every one of its questions.

 ~~~
 rkd init